 - Italian sausage – I used bulk ground mild Italian sausage for the recipe but you can use sweet or hot, depending on your preference.

 - Meat sauce:– This is a very thick beef sauce so if you prefer a lower ratio of meat to marinara sauce, feel free to leave out either the ground beef or sausage.
 Or use 1/2 lb. of each for a total of 1 lb.

 - Garlic/onion powder – You can use fresh minced garlic and onion instead of the powders.
 I would suggest 1/2 yellow onion and 4 garlic cloves.

-- Ricotta cheese – I used to HATE ricotta cheese until I switched from generic store brands to Galbani.
-The brand matters because the taste and texture can vary wildly (not sponsored, I just personally like the brand).
+- Ricotta cheese – I used to hate ricotta cheese until I switched from generic store brands to Galbani.
+The brand matters for ricotta because the taste and texture can vary wildly (not sponsored, I just personally like the brand).